eduarias/beyonex/Readme.md

-# QA Technical Task for Beyonex
+# QA Technical Task for Beyonnex

 ## Implementation details
 The test cases are implemented using Robot Framework with Selenium.
 They can